TimBoleslawsky/data-science-vault/Notes/Key Architectures in Deep Learning.md

 MLPs work well for tabular or low-dimensional data, but they do not scale efficiently to structured data like images or sequences.
 They ignore spatial or temporal relationships because every input is treated as independent — motivating architectures like CNNs and RNNs.
 ## Convolutional Neural Networks
 CNNs are designed for grid-like data (e.g., images) to detect local patterns (edges, textures, shapes).
 Instead of flattening an image, CNNs preserve its spatial structure by using filters (kernels) that scan through small patches of the image.
-For an example of how to do image classification using CNNs, look here [[Image Classification with CNN.py]].
+For an example of how to do image classification using CNNs, look here [Image Classification with CNN](../Projects/Image%20Classification%20with%20CNN/Image%20Classification%20with%20CNN.py).

 Here is how these kernels work.
 A kernel is basically a small window that is applied on different parts of an image.
 A kernel could for example look like this: